hajee/hajee.github.io/source/_posts/2014-06-26-pietros-puppet-pizza-place-1.markdown

 ```

 ###What did I do?
 Pietro took a while to take this all in.
 What exactly did he do?
 He described through a Pupped DSL how the pizza should look.
-He didn't describe how t mak it.
+He didn't describe how to make it.
 Miss Piggy already knew that.
 She knew about the dough.
 She knew about pan pizza's and about the pizza size.
 Pietro just had to describe it in the DSL.
 The DSL was actually very simple.
 Just name the resource (type/ingerdient) place a `{`, specify a name.
 Any name as long as it is unique for the resource.
 Close it of with a `: ` sign and then start with the properties of the pizza.
 Every property contains a name like for example: `size` and a value like `20`.
 They are separated by a `=>` sign.
 After the value, he placed a `,`.
 Even after the last value.
 After the last value, the description was closed off with a `}` sign.

 ###Add some sauce and cheese